chtoucas/Abc/README.md

 a box containing a value or no value at all.

 It can help preventing null reference exceptions, but that's not the point, it really forces us to think about the outcome of a computation.
-Hopefully, we shall see a few compelling use cases for a maybe type.
+What it is not is a general replacement for null references.
+Code quality should also improve since an algorithm with _maybe_'s is often shorter and closer to the intent, and therefore simpler to follow and maintain, than the counterpart written without.

 An option type is a very simple sum type `Maybe<T> = Some<T> | None` (exclusive or, but of course this is not possible in C#), whereas a nullable value type,